Securely Signing Software

 The key provided will be available for all builds run under this account (either personal or organizational).
 Please pay attention to individual Repository Settings, particularly the Security Settings -> Share SSH key with forks setting.
 If enabled, the signing key may be also made available when a forked repository files a Pull Request against the original (base repository).

-Option 2: Key from a Key Management System #
+Option 2: Sign-in Key from the Key Management System #

 You can also obtain a signing key by configuring the Hashicorp Vault access in Travis CI and getting a signing key from it.